English coffeehouses in the 17th and 18th centuries: Financial markets

-Frequent consumption of alcohol was common up until the mid-seventeenth century in England.
+Frequent consumption of ale and beer was common up until the mid-seventeenth century in England.
 Most people favored watered-down ale or beer instead of London's river water.
 The arrival of coffee triggered a dawn of sobriety that laid the foundations for truly spectacular economic growth in the decades that followed as people thought clearly for the first time.
 The stock exchange, insurance industry, and auctioneering: all burst into life in 17th-century coffeehouses — in Jonathan's, Lloyd's, and Garraway's — spawning the credit, security, and markets that facilitated the dramatic expansion of Britain's network of global trade in Asia, Africa and America.

 At Lloyd's Coffee House, frequented by merchants and sailors, deals in the shipping industry were conducted.
 As a result, it became the major insurer Lloyd's of London.

 In the 17th century, stockbrokers also gathered and traded in coffee houses, notably Jonathan's Coffee-House, because they were not allowed in the Royal Exchange due to their rude manners.